What is Gender affirmation surgery?

 After discussing all the risks, complications and conditions with your doctor, you must give informed consent that includes:

-- Risks and benefits.
+- Risks and reasons.

 - Alternative method.